josdejong/mathjs/README.md

 What mathjs tries to achieve is to offer an environment where you can do calculations with mixed data types, like multiplying a regular `number` with a `Complex` number or a `BigNumber`, and work with all of those in matrices.
-Mathjs also allows to add a new data type, like say `BigInt`, with little effort.
+Mathjs also allows to add a new data type with little effort.

 The solution that mathjs uses has two main ingredients:

 - **Typed functions**.
 All functions are created using [`typed-function`](https://github.com/josdejong/typed-function/).
-This makes it easier to (dynamically) create and extend a single function with new data types, automatically do type conversions on function inputs, etc. So, if you create function multiply for two `number`s, you can extend it with support for multiplying two `BigInts`.
-If you define a conversion from `BigInt` to `number`, the typed-function will automatically allow you to multiply a `BigInt` with a `number`.
+This makes it easier to (dynamically) create and extend a single function with new data types, automatically do type conversions on function inputs, etc. So, if you create function multiply for two `number`s, you can extend it with support for multiplying your own data type, say `MyDecimal`.
+If you define a conversion from `MyDecimal` to `number`, the typed-function will automatically allow you to multiply a `MyDecimal` with a `number`.

 - **Dependency injection**.
-When we have a function `multiply` with support for `BigInt`, thanks to the dependency injection, other functions using `multiply` under the hood, like `prod`, will automatically support `BigInt` too.
+When we have a function `multiply` with support for `MyDecimal`, thanks to the dependency injection, other functions using `multiply` under the hood, like `prod`, will automatically support `MyDecimal` too.
 This also works the other way around: if you don't need the heavyweight `multiply` (which supports BigNumbers, matrices, etc), and you just need a plain and simple number support, you can use a lightweight implementation of `multiply` just for numbers, and inject that in `prod` and other functions.

 At the lowest level, mathjs has immutable factory functions which create immutable functions.
 The core function `math.create(...)` creates a new instance having functions created from all passed factory functions.
 A mathjs instance is a collection of created functions.
 It contains a function like `math.import` to allow extending the instance with new functions, which can then be used in the expression parser.